 Greater Sydney is the largest metropolis in Australia and it hosts the headquarters of many national and international businesses as well as being the location of the nation’s busiest international airport.
 Sydney Harbour is world famous, but this great city has many centres.
-The administration of the conurbation is split between 29 local government areas (LGAs) each with its own capitol.
-Some areas of Sydney have glamour and status, while others are home to working class communities.
+The administration of the conurbation is split between 29 local government areas (LGAs) each with its own urban centre.
+Some parts of Sydney property market have glamour and status, while others are home to working class communities.

 A decade of economic boom encouraged businesses in the metropolis to expand, hiring staff from outside the city as the local workforce was fully employed, causing the real estate market to experience property shortages and rising prices.
 Developers, encouraged by house price predictions, invested heavily in new housing projects.
 However, as the economy cooled, expected median prices became unaffordable.